neuefische/web-exercises/sessions/recap-project-react/part-2/hints.md

 <details>
 <summary>💡 Hint: State </summary>

-Placing a state only where its needed can reduce complexity a lot.
+If you only place a state where it is needed, you can significantly reduce complexity.

 ```js
 function App() {